-- Immediately report any concerns about a child to the Designated Safeguarding Lead or a designated deputy, ensuring that they get the message in a timely manner. - Record what has been noted or said and sign and date it.
-Give this to the Designated Safeguarding Lead. - Keep what has happened confidential to as few people as possible who need to know. - It is not your job to investigate concerns about a child or talk to the parents.
-The Designated Safeguarding Lead will lead on this.
+- Immediately report any concerns about a child to the Designated Safeguarding Lead (DSL) or a deputy DSL. - · Record what has been said on CPOMS or on paper (sign and date it).
+Give it to the DSL. - · Keep what has happened confidential once you have reported to the DSL. - It is not your job to investigate concerns about a child or talk to the parents.